Dash-Industry-Forum/codem-isoboxer/README.md

     var ftyp       = parsedFile.fetch('ftyp');          // Fetch the first box with the specified type (`ftyp`) var mdats      = parsedFile.fetchAll('mdat');       // Fetch all the boxes with the specified type (`mdat`)

 Traversal of the box structure is always depth first.
-Note that while you jump directly to a box using the fetch commands, the entire parsed structure is still available, so the `_parent` and `boxes` properties are still available.
+Note that while you jump directly to a box using the fetch commands, the entire parsed structure is still available, so the `_parent`, `_root` and `boxes` properties are still available.

 An additional utility method is included to convert DataViews into strings.
 This uses the `TextDecoder` interface is available, otherwise it falls back to a naïve implementation (bytes to character codes).
 If the `TextDecoder` interface is available you can